- Last Updated: Saturday, 13 February 2021 21:09

 In 6th August 1842 an inquest was held into the death of Elizabeth Graham wife of Thomas Graham innkeeper Cumwhinton.
 The verdict on her death was a 'visitation of God'

-The term 'newly erected' sugests that the pub had been rebuilt.
+The term 'newly erected' suggests that the pub had been rebuilt.
+But because a property that fits the discription of the original public house is for sale, it would suggest that the new inn had been built on a new site.
 If you look at the first edition Ordnance Survey map of 1868 a bench mark is shown at the west end of the village opposite the Scotby road.
 This bench mark (and flush plate) is listed as being on the 'Horse and Jockey'.
-This suggest that the pub had moved between the 1844 tithe map and 1854.
+This suggest that the pub had moved and the new inn was built in 1853/4.

 The new Horse and Jockey with the flush bracket on the lower rightside.